Pamela A. Pappas, MD, MD(H)

 Pamela A. Pappas, MD, MD(H) is an integrative psychiatrist practicing at Optimal You.

 Homeopathy, or Homeopathic Medicine, is the practice of medicine that embraces a holistic, natural approach to the treatment of the sick.
 It was developed over 200 years ago by a German physician, Samuel Hahnemann MD.
 Like many physicians even today, Dr. Hahnemann anguished over the limitations and dangers of the medicine practiced in his time.
-He was determined to find more effective - and safer - ways to cure illness.
+He was determined to find more effective, safer ways to cure illness.

 Dr. Hahnemann noticed that certain substances were toxic in high doses, causing discrete symptoms in healthy people.
 But when ill people took a very dilute form of the substance corresponding to their symptoms, they got well.
 This illustrates the Law of Similars, a Hippocratic principle that is also fundamental in homeopathy.